 Your posture also mirrors how you feel about yourself and how you feel in the world.
 When you see someone who walks with their heads down, shoulders rounded and neck out, they probably struggle with anxiety and feel generally unsafe in the world.
 Their breathing is probably weak, and as a result, they feel fragile, nervous, and suffer from cold sweats and clammy hands (also linked to poor breathing).

 Your breathing, next to food, is the most primal function in our survival.
 If it is flawed, it has a profound effect on our mental health and quality of life.
 By deepening and calming the breath (breathing from the diaphragm), and opening the chest, we can feel stronger, safer, and more confident.
 Shallow, panicked breathing, gasping for air (gasping for relief in a spiritual respect), can lead to strange tingling and numbness of the skin, lightheadedness, and for those suffering from DP and DR, it can make your symptoms much, much worse.
-For more information on how to correct your breathing, read my post titled HOW YOUR BREATHING PATTERN AFFECTS YOUR MENTAL HEALTH.
+For more information on how to correct your breathing, read my post titled The Importance of your Breathing Pattern in Mental Health

 Step 3: Nutrition and Nourishment